stopbeingpoor/trading-game/memory-bank/context.md

 - [x] [TASK-UPDATE-GDD-COMPREHENSIVE] Make Game Design Document more comprehensive and elegant. - *(Completed: 2025-04-30)*
 - [x] [TASK-005] Investigate and remove the usage of the 'firebase' dependency. - *(Completed: 2025-04-30)*

+- [x] [TASK-UI-003] Replace character emojis with images in CharacterSelect.jsx and TradingPanel.jsx. - *(Completed: 2025-04-30)*
+- [x] [BUG-001] Fix ReferenceError: Cannot access 'updateChart' before initialization in InteractiveTradingPreview.jsx. - *(Completed: 2025-05-01)*
+- [x] [BUG-002] Fix ReferenceError: Cannot access 'setCurrentPrice' before initialization in InteractiveTradingPreview.jsx. - *(Completed: 2025-05-01)*
 ---

 ## Key Decisions / Learnings (Recent/Tactical)
+- Replaced static emojis with dynamic character images in CharacterSelect.jsx and TradingPanel.jsx for improved visual representation. *(2025-04-30)*
+- Added a semi-transparent black overlay div to the background containers to darken the background GIF as requested by the user. *(2025-04-30)*
+- Applied background GIF using inline styles and Tailwind CSS to relevant page components (`App.jsx`, `AccessCodeVerification.jsx`, `CharacterSelect.jsx`). *(2025-04-30)*
 - Decided to use Supabase for backend services to accelerate development. *(2025-04-30)*
 - Confirmed use of React, Supabase client, and Supabase Edge Functions for access code verification. *(2025-04-30)*
 - Noted the presence of an unexplained 'firebase' dependency. *(2025-04-30)*